jasblunt/total-eclipse-excercise/README.md

 Once upon a time there was light in my life
 But now there's only love in the dark
 Nothing I can say
-A total eclipse of the liver
+A total eclipse of the heart

 A total eclipse of the heart
 A total eclipse of the heart
 (Turn Around, bright eyes)
-(Turn Around, brown eyes)
+(Turn Around, bright eyes)
 (Turn around)